blocksds/sdk/docs/content/docs/guides/faq.md

 launch the Homebrew Menu, then launch your homebrew program with it.
 NDS Homebrew Menu will make sure that the loaded ROM receives the information it needs.

+### Can't I save game and load data like official games?

+Official games use the cartridge protocol in a way that works in emulators, but doesn't work in flashcarts:

+- Official cartridges support some commands to read data from the cartridge, but flashcarts use a completely different set of commands to read from their SD cards.

+- Official cartridges support different save systems, so each game has different code to save and read saved data.
+Flashcarts need to save data to the SD card, so the same commands won't work.

+When loaders load official games they look for the code that accesses the cartridge.
+They do it in different ways.
+Some of them may look for blocks of code in the game, others may keep a list of locations of routines to patch.
+Once the routines are found, the code that accesses the official cartridge is replaced by code that accesses the flashcart.

+This can't work in homebrew games because they use completely different code.
+Loaders can't find any code to patch, so the homebrew game needs to access the flashcart in other ways.
+The way to do it is:

+- To read data from the cartridge we use the NitroFS library.
+This library is a compatibility layer that uses different sets of commands depending on the system it detects.
+In emulators (or if your game is in an official cartridge!) it uses official commands.
+In flashcarts it uses a DLDI driver to access the SD card and read from the ROM, which is stored in the SD card.
+Also, NitroFS needs to know where the ROM is located.
+The loader uses the `argv` protocol to tell the location of the ROM to the game before booting.

+- To save and read saved data the application is expected to create a save file by itself with `fopen()` and other standard C functions.

+In short, flashcart loaders load official games and homebrew games in different
+ways:

+- Official games are patched to replace official routines by flashcart-specific routines.

+- Homebrew games are patched with the DLDI driver of the flashcart.
+Then, the location of the game in the SD card is passed to the game using the `argv` protocol.

+You can learn more about [NitroFS](../../../tutorial/intermediate/nitrofs) and using the [filesystems](../../../tutorial/intermediate/filesystems) of the DS in their chapters of the tutorial.

 ### Is libnds an outdated library?

 Short answer: No. BlocksDS considers libnds a core library of the SDK, and it